mariusc/mariusc.github.io/source/articles/2016-07-31-being-more-efficient-in-xcode.html.markdown

 **Other editor shortcuts**

-Using the quick open to open files means that you won't always have the file you're currently editing highlighted in the project navigation area in the left.
+Using the quick open to open files means that you won't always have the file you're currently editing highlighted in the project navigation area on the left.
 If you want to see it there, you can always press **⌘⇧J** to open any groups, subgroups necessary and highlight the file you're currently editing.

 ![Reveal in project navigator](../img/blogposts/inline/XcodeShortcuts/cmdShiftJ.gif)